ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/McKrRYW.png)
 ![screenshot](https://i.imgur.com/2fOhV13.png)

-This repository will be upgraded to NiloToonURP(Lite) once it is working correctly on 2020.3LTS.
+This repository will be upgraded to NiloToonURP(Lite) in the future when it is ready to be released to the public, there is no ETA.

+-If your company needs the "lastest source code + one to one support + full document + commercial license" of NiloToonURP(Lite) for game / vtuber, please contact: nilotoon@gmail.com

-If you want to keep the current tutorial shader, please fork it or download a copy now.
+-If you want to keep the current tutorial shader, please fork it or download a copy now since it maybe removed in the future.

 ----------------------------------------------------------------
-Currently this repository is still a very simple and short shader example, only for tutorial purpose.

 Screenshots from the Full version shader (not yet released):
 -------------------